 You should avoid using baby wipes until your baby is at least 2-4 weeks old.
 After this time, the ones you use should be mild and free from alcohol and perfume.

 Nappy rash can occur due to prolonged exposure to urine or faeces.
-Care of the nappy area should include cleansing with water and drying by exposing to air, or gently drying the area with a clean soft cloth whenever the nappy is soiled.
+Care of the nappy area should include cleansing with water and drying by exposing to air, or gently drying the area with a clean soft cloth or cotton wool pads whenever the nappy is soiled.
 Make sure you change nappies regularly.
 If your baby develops nappy rash, speak to a pharmacist or your health visitor about treatment options.

 Skincare

 The white sticky substance on a new-born baby’s skin is called vernix, it develops in the womb and provides protection against infection whilst acting as a natural moisturiser.
-It should always be left on their skin.
+It should ideally be left on their skin.
 If your baby is overdue – the vernix on their skin may have been absorbed before they were born, leaving their skin dry and cracked.

 If skin is dry or cracked, avoid creams or lotions (as they are likely to cause further problems) and seek advice from your midwife or health visitor.
 Early skin exposure to some products may result in allergic reactions or eczema.